-The Net Promoter Score is a customer loyalty metric originally formulated by Fred Reichheld, Bain & Company and Satmetrix in 2003.
-It segments customers into three types: neutrals, detractors and promoters.
+The Net Promoter Score® is a customer loyalty metric originally formulated by Fred Reichheld, Bain & Company and Satmetrix in 2003.
+It segments customers into three types based on a 0 to 10 scale: passives, detractors and promoters.

-Widely used by Fortune 500 companies, the Net Promoter System creates tangible, usable feedback to help companies change what matters most—customer loyalty.
+Widely used by Fortune 500 companies, the Net Promoter System and Net Promoter Score create tangible, usable feedback to help companies change what matters most—customer loyalty.

-The Net Promoter question is easy, on a scale from 0 to 10 it asks customers:
+The Net Promoter Score question is easy.
+On a scale from 0 to 10, it asks customers: